tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 * **Sentiment analysis:** No
 * **COPPA**: No

-Create the `RecommendPortfolio` intent, and configure some sample utterances as follows (you can add more utterances at your own criteria):
+Create the `RecommendPortfolio` intent, and configure some sample utterances as follows (you can add more utterances as you wish):

 * I want to save money for my retirement
 * I'm ​`{age}​` and I would like to invest for my retirement